zertyz/encryptable-tokio-fs/README.md

 Why this design: files remain seekable with raw stream encryption; adding per-frame authentication would change that trade-off.
 This crate intentionally keeps the plain-text-like ergonomics for reading/seek.

+## No seek, possibly support append, but solving the integrity & authentication issues Trade-off

+By incorporating compression, we may solve all the issues raised in the security model above -- at the expense of losing seek support.
+Maybe we can work with both variants:
+1) `encryptable-tokio-fs::fs::set_key()` -- enables encryption (but no integrity nor authentication) and supports the full `tokio::fs` API.
+2) `encryptable-tokio-fs::fs::set_compressor()` -- enables compression (possibly on top of encryption): provides integrity & authentication (immune to "casual attacks") but disables `seek` and, possibly, `append`.

+To further improve a little bit on the security -- provided an attacker is not able to conduct a debugging session:
+* No compressor error message will leak.
+It will just fail with "tempered data";
+* Before shouting "tempered data", a sleep of 1 second will be enforced;
+* Users are strongly advised to hide -- as much as possible -- the contents of the encrypted files.
+  If unavoidable, the further delaying presenting this information the better.
+E.g.: if `--verbose` is enabled, sleep for 1 second before starting the program.

+With these additions, we estimate the cost for a determined attacker to effectively change a "license expiry date" on a yaml file to be at around ~40k.
+Please do not use this crate to secure higher valuable assets.

+The above cost holds true provided you obfuscate the binary enough to make debugging sessions fruitless:
+* Binary building options: strip debug info, use aggressive linking optimizations (fat), use codegen-units = 1, panic = abort, statically link as most as possible.

+and bail out if a debugger has been detected:
+* Linux: Check the `P_TRACED` flag in the `/proc/self/status` file or use the `ptrace` system call (the well-known "ptrace trick")
+* Windows: Call the `IsDebuggerPresent()` function from the WinAPI, or check the `BeingDebugged` flag in the Process Environment Block (PEB)
+* You can also search among process names for known debuggers: gdb, lldb, x64dbg, ollydbg, ...